-If you’re anything like us, you probably enjoy using Instagram and playing with different filters, colour grading your grid, researching the best hashtags, etc. It’s easy to see why the platform became so popular, and why it has a huge number of users.
+If you’re anything like us, you probably enjoy using Instagram and playing with different filters, color-grading your grid, researching the best hashtags, etc. It’s easy to see why the platform became so popular, and why it has a huge number of users.
 Pretty soon, the advertisers saw what an amazing opportunity Instagram holds for them and they capitalized on it.

 Content Is King

 Yes, you’ve heard it before and we’ll say it again, quality content is the basis of every good Instagram page.
-Without focusing on original, fun and informative content presented through high-quality photographs and videos, all of your other efforts will be futile.
+Without focusing on original, fun, and informative content presented through high-quality photographs and videos, all of your other efforts will be futile.

 Firstly, sit down with your whole marketing team, including the designers, and agree on a theme (visual style) for your Instagram page.
-If you’re doing this for the first time, we would suggest sticking to brand colours in combination with a neutral one that you can easily interchange over time.
+If you’re doing this for the first time, we would suggest sticking to brand colors in combination with a neutral one that you can easily interchange over time.

-On the other side of the spectrum, brands that are more oriented towards middle aged men, like whiskey, tend to go for darker images with earth tones and rougher textures like wood.
+On the other side of the spectrum, brands that are more oriented towards middle-aged men, like whiskey, tend to go for darker images with earth tones and rougher textures like wood.
 If you’ve created a solid visual identity for your brand, you’ll easily determine content guidelines.

 Think of your brand’s Instagram page as a brand recognition platform.
 Not only does every photo/video have to stick to a previously selected visual style, but there also has to be harmony between them when scrolling through the grid.